tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   - Carto - Fixed support for empty `text-name` (yohanboniface)
   - Mapnik - Fixed support for unicode regex - avoiding error in previous dev build of 'Could not initialize ICU resources'
   - Mapnik - Fixed support for fast, memory mapped reading of shapefiles - accidentally disabled in previous dev build (v0.10.1.120)
-  - TileMill.app - Fixed ability to run app as alternative user
   - TileMill - Fixed potential hang when the exports directory does not exist
   - Millstone - Fixed bug where options where discarded when requesting the same download from more than once instance (@strk)
   - Millstone - Fixed double unzipping bug